JOIN NOW for exclusive pricing & express shipping

 • Selection should follow anatomy, contraindications, and workflow fit.

-Thread Lift vs Botox: Start With Mechanism
+Thread Lift vs Botox: Start With the Mechanism

 Where neuromodulators fit

-Where threads fit
+Where PDO threads fit

 Why it matters: Treating muscle-driven wrinkles with lifting threads usually misses the main cause.